Federal

 related to data processing, and keep computer systems running smoothly.

-wage and salary workers in the Federal Government, excluding
+Employment of wage and salary workers in Federal

 |